At least a dozen people in region under observation for COVID-19

 Some local hospitals, and even the state Department of Health, are reluctant to share the number of patients being monitored for COVID-19.

-As of Wednesday, there were two confirmed cases in Florida and one presumptive positive case which is pending testing by the CDC.
+As of Wednesday, there were two confirmed cases in Florida and one presumptive positive case, which is pending testing by the Centers for Disease Control and Prevention.

 Of the 40 cases tested statewide, 24 came back negative and 16 are still pending.
 There are 247 people under public health monitoring statewide, according to the Florida Department of Health.